vigneshavm/Interview-questions/TS.md

 - "They help us **add extra behavior** or **attach metadata** to these elements without changing their core logic."
 - "Decorators are especially common in frameworks like **Angular**, where they are used for things like **dependency injection**, routing, and more."
 - "They basically make our code **more organized and reusable** by separating extra behavior from the main logic."
+- Decorators in TypeScript enable clean separation of concerns, code reusability, and declarative programming.
+- In a Node.js context, they’re especially helpful for building scalable APIs - for things like validation, routing, access control, or logging — as seen in frameworks like NestJS.

 **Example**:
 ```typescript